ahwkuepper/portfolios/README.md

-# Portfolio
+# Portfolios

 ## Purpose

-*portfolio* is a Python package for combining, managing, and analyzing portfolios.
+*portfolios* is a Python package for combining, managing, and analyzing portfolios.
 It greatly simplifies aggregating data on equities and bonds, computing statistics on individual securities or entire portfolios, and finding trends or opportunities.

 ## Main Features